 From time to time, the Company may be a party to various litigation claims in the normal course of business.
 Legal fees and other costs associated with such actions are expensed as incurred.
 The Company assesses, in conjunction with its legal counsel, the need to record a liability for litigation or contingencies.
 A liability is recorded when and if it is determined that such a liability for litigation or contingencies is both probable and reasonably estimable.
-No liability for litigation or contingencies was recorded as of December 31, 2013 or 2012.
+No liability for legal contingencies was recorded as of December 31, 2014 or 2013.